nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>Reference<br>(CarePlan |<br>RequestGroup)</td>
     <td>Proposed actions, if any.</td>
 <td>The <a href="api_guidance_response.html#result-element-of-the-guidanceresponse">result element</a> MUST be populated with a <code class="highlighter-rouge">RequestGroup</code> resource, if the CDSS has either a recommendation for a suitable next service, or some care advice.
-It will be null, if the CDSS recommends transfer to a different <code class="highlighter-rouge">ServiceDefinition</code>.</td>
+It SHOULD NOT be populated if the CDSS recommends transfer to a different <code class="highlighter-rouge">ServiceDefinition</code>.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">dataRequirement</code></td>